cristiand391/oclif-carapace-spec-plugin/README.md

 ### Usage

 1. Define a YAML file with completion definitions like in the example above.
-2. Set the `OCLIF_CARAPACE_SPEC_MACROS_FILE` env var to the path to the YAML file.
+2. Set the `<BIN>_CARAPACE_SPEC_MACROS_FILE` env var to the path to the YAML file.
 3. Run `sf carapace-gen --refresh-cache`.

 > [!NOTE]
-This plugin re-generates the carapace spec everytime you install/uninstall plugins via `plugins install/uninstall`, make sure to set the `OCLIF_CARAPACE_SPEC_MACROS_FILE` env var in your shell RC file so that you don't miss the custom completions when the automatic re-generation happens under the hood.
+This plugin re-generates the carapace spec everytime you install/uninstall plugins via `plugins install/uninstall`, make sure to set the `<BIN>_CARAPACE_SPEC_MACROS_FILE` env var in your shell RC file so that you don't miss the custom completions when the automatic re-generation happens under the hood.

 ## Why should I use this instead of `@oclif/plugin-autocomplete`?